satyamverve/Task-Management-FastAPI/Readme.md

 # Command to run the FastAPI application
 - `uvicorn main:app --reload`

+## Endpoints requests
+- All endpoints can be used by visiting the swagger documentation at `localhost:8000/docs`

 ## Command to run and access the fastapi application from others system (IP):
 - `uvicorn main:app --host 0.0.0.0 --port 8000 --reload`
 - `search: http://<your-local-ip>:8000`